Effective Psychotherapy And Counselling –

 “It’ll Just Open A Can Of Worms…”

-It’s true that looking at yourself and your life with honesty and clarity – as counselling and psychotherapy ask you to do – can be challenging at times.
+It’s true that looking at yourself and your life with honesty and clarity – as psychotherapy and counselling ask you to do – can be challenging at times.
 You may worry it will all be too ‘messy’, and feel things are better left neatly ‘packed away’.
 You might fear that you will be judged… or that you will fall apart if you start dismantling the scaffolding that has held you together till now.

 However, most people find that looking at the difficult stuff is just one part of a helpful process of understanding, cleansing, and moving on.